-I was taught growing up that I ought to have good character, and I had a few ideas of what that would mean; but when Bob and I became parents and I faced teaching our children character, I realized that I really didn't know what that included!
-Here's a definition,
+I was taught growing up that I ought to have good character, and I had a few ideas of what that would mean; but when Bob and I became parents and I faced teaching our children character I realized that I really didn't know what that included!
+Here's a definition of Character,

 "Good character is the inward values that determine outward actions" (Character First).

 If our children value showing attentiveness when someone else is speaking to them (instructing, teaching, sharing something, performing, etc.) then they will do these five things:

 (1) look at people when they speak to them

 (4) not draw attention to themselves